LoganSimonsen/smart_rate_demo/README.md

 Replace the example keys above with your EasyPost API keys which you can get from the [EasyPost Dashboard](https://www.easypost.com/account/api-keys) (development accounts are free)

 ### Starting the Server

 ```
 nodemon server
 ```

+### Using Examples

+Open the example HTML file of your choosing in a web browser of your choosing.
+Make sure your server is running and you have configured your .env file.